 The research

-is a pedagogical approach supported by a wealth of research.
+Writing to Learn is a pedagogical approach supported by a wealth of research.
 Discover why writing helps students understand and retain curriculum content better than many other classroom activities.

 Golden Sentences, paragraphs and Essays: The Ladder to Mastery

 Golden Sentences: This is the foundation of our approach.
 Here, students learn to compose 'golden sentences' that serve as complete thoughts and are syntactically sound.
 For example, 'The Roman Empire fell in 476 AD.'
 These sentences are the building blocks for more complex forms of writing.
 Golden sentences are helpful across all year groups but particularly beneficial for students who find writing challenging.
-For instance, Key Stage 1 students may write: 'The sun rises in the east.'Key Stage 2 students may write more advanced sentences like 'Due to gravitational pull, the moon orbits the Earth.' or 'Adjacent to London, the county of Surrey has more countryside than the capital.
+For instance, Key Stage 1 students may write: 'The sun rises in the east.'Key Stage 2 students may write more advanced sentences like 'Due to gravitational pull, the moon orbits the Earth.' or 'Adjacent to London, the county of Surrey has more countryside than the capital.’

 Golden Paragraphs: Introduced as early as Year 2 for advanced learners but generally incorporated by Year 3, golden paragraphs help students combine golden sentences coherently to convey complex ideas.
 Here, the focus shifts from isolated sentences to connected thoughts.
 For example, 'Society is the name for the people of a country.'; 'Florence Nightingale changed how society viewed nursing.'; 'It became a respected profession because of her book, Notes on Nursing.'; 'This was her legacy and why she is a significant person in British history.'